LeCAD-PEG/SOLPS-GUI/doc/source/howto/tunneling.rst

+.. _tunneling-howto:

-.. _socket-howto:
+.. highlight:: csh

 *************************
 SOLPS-GUI Tunneling HOWTO
 *************************

 :Author: Leon Kos

-.. topic:: Abstract

 GUI is designed to run in a graphical environment on a local workstation or on a cluster with X11 environment.
 However, some cluster don't provide X11